 Eric sits on the Electricity and gas committees for the National Association of Regulatory Utility Commissioners.
 He also represents Louisiana on the Board of the Organization of MISO States.

-Eric has additional governmental experience through his experience as ad hoc Judge for First Parish Court for the Parish of Jefferson.
+Eric has served as ad hoc Judge for First Parish Court for the Parish of Jefferson.
 He was honored to serve as a Commissioner for the Greater New Orleans Expressway Commission and worked on the staff of former Governor Dave Treen.
 He is a publicly elected member of the Republican State Central Committee.

 Volunteerism and community service are an important part of Eric’s life.
 He is active in our community and serves numerous community organizations.

-Eric represents District 1 on the Public Service Commission which includes all or a portion of Ascension, Jefferson, Livingston, Orleans, Plaquemines, St. Bernard, St. Charles, St. Helena, St. Tammany, Tangipahoa, and Washington Parishes.
+Eric represents LPSC’s District 1, which includes all or a portion of Ascension, Jefferson, Livingston, Orleans, Plaquemines, St. Bernard, St. Charles, St. Helena, St. Tammany, Tangipahoa, and Washington Parishes.

 Eric has been elected twice to serve as the Chairman of the Louisiana Public Service Commission, most recently in 2018.
 Each time he was elected to serve two consecutive terms.
-He has also served as a two term president of the Entergy Regional States Committee (ERSC).
+He has also served as a two-term president of the Entergy Regional States Committee (ERSC).
+In late 2019 Eric was appointed White House Liaison for The National Association of Regulatory Utility Commissioners.